From Set Convergence to Pointwise Convergence: Finite-Time Guarantees for Average-Reward Q-Learning with Adaptive Stepsizes: Q-Learning with Set Convergence

 \subsection{Algorithm}

-Let $\pi$ denote the policy used by the agent to interact with the environment, commonly referred to as the behavior policy.
-The first $Q$-learning algorithm is represented in Algorithm \ref{alg:QL-set}.
+Our first $Q$-learning algorithm is represented in Algorithm \ref{alg:QL-set}.
 Note that Algorithm \ref{alg:QL-set} is surprisingly simple and represents the most natural extension of $Q$-learning in the discounted setting \cite{watkins1992q}.
 In fact, the only modification (aside from setting the discount factor to one) is the use of adaptive stepsizes of the form $\alpha_k(s,a) = \alpha / (N_k(s,a) + h)$, where the tunable parameter $\alpha > 0$ plays a key role in determining the convergence rate, and the parameter $h > 0$ ensures that $\alpha_k(s,a) \in (0,1)$.
 Importantly, the stepsize $\alpha_k(s,a)$ depends on the specific state-action pair through the counter $N_k(s,a)$ and is therefore not universal.
 Throughout, we refer to such stepsizes as \emph{adaptive stepsizes}.
-Although adaptive stepsizes of this form have been used in the existing asymptotic analysis of $Q$-learning and temporal-difference learning in both the discounted and average-reward settings \cite{tsitsiklis1994asynchronous,abounadi2001learning}, they have been less explored in the context of finite-time analysis.
-The necessity and theoretical motivation behind this choice will be discussed in detail in Section \ref{sec:viewpoint}.
+Although adaptive stepsizes of this form have been used in the existing asymptotic analysis of $Q$-learning in both the discounted and average-reward settings \cite{tsitsiklis1994asynchronous,abounadi2001learning}, they have been less explored in the context of finite-time analysis.
+The necessity and theoretical motivation behind this choice will be discussed in Section \ref{sec:viewpoint}.

 In the existing literature, the algorithm most closely related to Algorithm \ref{alg:QL-set} is RVI $Q$-learning \cite{abounadi2001learning}.
 In RVI $Q$-learning, the temporal difference is defined as $\delta_k = R(S_k, A_k) + \max_{a'} Q_k(S_{k+1}, a') - Q_k(S_k, A_k) - f(Q_k)$, where $f(\cdot)$ is a Lipschitz function satisfying $f(e) = 1$ and $f(Q + c e) = f(Q) + c$ for any $c \in \mathbb{R}$.
-Subtracting the additional term $f(Q_k)$ in the temporal difference ensures pointwise almost sure convergence to a particular solution $Q$ of Eq. \eqref{eq:Bellman} that satisfies $f(Q) = r^*$ \cite{abounadi2001learning}.
+Subtracting the additional term $f(Q_k)$ in the temporal difference ensures pointwise almost sure convergence to a particular solution $Q$ of Equation \eqref{eq:Bellman} that satisfies $f(Q) = r^*$ \cite{abounadi2001learning}.
 In contrast, Algorithm \ref{alg:QL-set} does not include such a normalization step, as it guarantees convergence to the set $\mathcal{Q} = \{Q^* + c e \mid c \in \mathbb{R}\}$ (which will be shown shortly).
 From a theoretical standpoint, such a set convergence is sufficient for computing an optimal policy.